isolver/OpenHandWrite/docs/MarkWrite User Guide.md

 data.
 It is open source and can be modified and distributed under the terms of the GNU General Public License.
 We think you'll find it useful, but it is distributed without any warranty and without even the implied warranty of merchantability (whatever that is) or fitness for purpose.

-Initial programming was by Sol Simpson and funded by School of Social Science, Nottingham Trent University, UK.
+Initial application design requirments where defined by Mark Torrance and implemented by Sol Simpson; funded by School of Social Science, Nottingham Trent University, UK.

 Download and requirements